Jorch72/YAMSWiki/Planned-features.md

   * Upload and download of world
   * Automatic backup to Zip/Tar/etc with retention policies and access from the admin panel to your backups
   * Upload and support of plugins (either bukkit or official mod support)
+  * Selection of popular map generators for generating new worlds.

 ## Possible
 These are features that YAMS _may_ have one day: